swiftlang/swift-evolution/proposals/0364-retroactive-conformance-warning.md

 - The protocol for which the extension introduces the conformance is declared in a different module from the extension.

-The following exceptions apply:
+The following exceptions apply to either the conforming type or the protocol:

-- If the type is declared in a Clang module, and the extension in question is declared in a Swift overlay, this is not considered a retroactive conformance.
+- If it is declared in a Clang module, and the extension in question is declared in a Swift overlay of that module, this is not considered a retroactive conformance.
-- If the type is declared or transitively imported in a bridging header or through the `-import-objc-header` flag, and the type does not belong to any other module, the warning is not emitted.
+- If it is declared or transitively imported in a bridging header or through the `-import-objc-header` flag, and the type does not belong to any other module, the warning is not emitted.
 This could be a retroactive conformance, but since these are added to an implicit module called `__ObjC`, we have to assume the client takes responsibility for these declaration.
+- If it is declared in one module, but uses the `@_originallyDefined(in:)` attribute to signify that it has moved from a different module, then this will not warn.

 For clarification, the following are still valid, safe, and allowed:
 - Conformances of external types to protocols defined within the current module.